Brood interruption: control of Varroa mites

 The developmental cycles of Varroa destructor and the honey bee are closely linked.
 Since the emergence of the varroa mite in Europe in the early 1980s, numerous chemical treatments have been recommended and applied to control varroosis.
 Residues of synthetic chemicals and persistent compounds have accumulated in beeswax over the years, contributing to the selection of varroa populations with increased resistance.
 It is therefore possible to manage varroa populations by intervening in the bee’s developmental cycle.
 Caging the queen to obtain a brood-free colony is an example of an interesting biotechnical method for controlling varroosis.

-Most colony losses due to Varroa occur in autumn or winter, due to a high level of Varroa infestation and insufficient health of adult bees.
-Even with a low initial Varroa infestation in early spring, critical levels of mite and virus infection can be reached before winter if colonies continuously rear brood throughout the season.
-To overcome this challenge, beekeepers can artificially interrupt brood production through appropriate management procedures, depending on their type of beekeeping operation.
-To assess their effectiveness, associated workload, and impact on colony development, different brood interruption methods (queen caging combined with an oxalic acid treatment, total brood removal, trap comb technique) were tested over two seasons at 11 sites on 370 colonies in 10 European countries.
-A protocol was developed to standardize the application of the methods under different environmental conditions.
-The effectiveness of queen caging depended on the mode of oxalic acid application and ranged from 48.16 % to 89.57 % mite removal.
-The highest efficiencies were obtained by spraying a 4.2% solution (89.57 %) and by sublimation of 2 g of oxalic acid (average 88.25 %) during the broodless period.
-The effectiveness of purely biotechnical methods without chemicals—trap combing and brood removal—did not differ significantly from that of the queen-caging groups.
-We conclude that correct application of any of the brood interruption methods described can contribute significantly to effective Varroa control and to the production of apicultural products meeting the highest quality and food safety standards (Ralph Bürchler et al., 2020, https://doi.org/10.1080/00218839.2020.1793278).
+Most colony losses due to Varroa occur in autumn or winter, as a result of high varroa infestation levels and insufficient health status of adult bees.
+Even with a low initial varroa infestation at the beginning of spring, critical mite infestation levels and viral infections can be reached before winter if colonies continuously rear brood throughout the entire season.
+To address this challenge, beekeepers can artificially interrupt brood production through appropriate colony management procedures, depending on their beekeeping management plan.
+In order to assess their efficacy, the associated workload, and the impact on colony development, different brood break methods (queen caging combined with oxalic acid treatment, total brood removal, drone comb trapping method) were tested over two seasons at 11 sites with 370 colonies in 10 European countries.
+A protocol was developed to standardise application of the methods under different environmental conditions.
+The efficacy of queen caging depended on the mode of oxalic acid application and ranged from 48.16% to 89.57% mite elimination.
+The highest efficacy values were achieved by spraying a 4.2% solution (89.57%) and by oxalic acid vaporisation of 2 g oxalic acid (mean 88.25%) during the broodless period.
+The efficacy of purely biotechnical methods without chemical agents — drone comb trapping and total brood removal — did not differ significantly from that of the queen caging groups.
+We conclude that correct application of any of the described brood break methods can contribute significantly to effective varroa treatment and to the production of bee products meeting the highest quality and food safety standards (Ralph Bürchler et al., 2020, ?action=get_file&id=106&resource_link_id=275a).

 2. Introduction

 Varroa destructor is a parasite of the honey bee.
-Its developmental cycle is adapted to that of its host.
-However, it remains dependent on the presence of bee brood to reproduce.
-In the absence of brood, the Varroa population cannot develop and all individuals are then in the phoretic phase.
-They are then accessible and vulnerable to acaricides.
-For these reasons, identifying broodless periods is of interest in order to optimize the effectiveness of a medicinal treatment (for example, oxalic acid).
+Its development cycle is adapted to that of its host.
+It nevertheless remains dependent on the presence of bee brood for reproduction.
+In the absence of brood, the varroa mite population cannot develop, and all individuals are then in the phoretic phase.
+They are accessible and vulnerable to acaricides at this stage.
+For these reasons, achieving a broodless period is beneficial in order to optimise the efficacy of a medicinal treatment (e.g. with oxalic acid).

-To benefit from the advantages of brood interruption, it is recommended to carry out this operation in July.
-Only when the queen is again in full egg-laying in early August can the colony create the winter population required within 6 to 8 weeks.
-In contrast to the trap comb method (► factsheet 1.6.2.), the queen interrupts egg-laying.
+To take advantage of the brood break, it is advisable to carry out this procedure in July.
+Only when the queen resumes full egg laying activity in early August can the colony build up the necessary winter bee population within 6 to 8 weeks.
+In contrast to the drone comb trapping method, the queen's egg laying is interrupted here.

 3. Objectives

-Brood interruption, followed by an oxalic acid treatment, replaces the first summer treatment with formic acid.
-The second summer treatment with formic acid must be carried out as usual in order to keep mite infestation at a low level until winter treatment and to destroy Varroa mites resulting from possible reinvasion.
-Only exceptionally—when dead mite drop is low (which implies regular monitoring of infestation) and for very isolated apiaries—can the second summer treatment be omitted.
+The brood break, followed by oxalic acid treatment, replaces the first summer formic acid treatment.
+The second summer formic acid treatment must be carried out as usual in order to keep the mite infestation level low until the winter treatment and to destroy varroa mites resulting from any re-infestation.
+Only exceptionally — in cases of low natural mite drop (which requires regular infestation monitoring) and for very isolated apiaries — can the second summer treatment be dispensed with.

-- The basic principle of this method is caging the queen for 24 days in an isolation cage that allows access by worker bees.
+- The basic principle of this method is queen caging for 24 days in a queen cage that allows worker access.

-- The queen continues laying eggs in the Scalvini cage for the full 24 days without interruption, but the brood aborts because the cage is not high enough for bees to draw out the cells.
+- The queen continues egg laying in the Scalvini cage throughout the 24 days without interruption, but the brood fails to develop, as the cage is not tall enough for the bees to draw out the cells.

-- After 24 days, the queen is released and an oxalic acid treatment (by trickling, spraying, or sublimation) is applied.
-As there is no longer any brood, all Varroa mites are on the bees (phoretic mites) and treatment efficacy is maximal.
+- After 24 days, the queen is released and an oxalic acid treatment (by trickling method, spray treatment, or oxalic acid vaporisation) is applied.
+Since no brood is present, all varroa mites are on the bees (phoretic mites), maximising the treatment efficacy.

-- 4 days later, a second oxalic acid treatment is carried out to kill mites that escaped the first treatment, before they take refuge under larvae in the larval food.
-(The queen resumed egg-laying as soon as she was released and the first larvae have already hatched).
+- 4 days later, a second oxalic acid treatment is applied with the aim of killing the mites that escaped the first treatment before they take refuge under larvae in the brood food.
+(The queen has resumed egg laying immediately after release and the first larvae have already hatched.)

 5. Procedure